llpeterson/internetworking/switching.md

 network—for example, that there really is a route to the receiver and that the receiver is willing and able to receive data.
 It is also possible to allocate resources to the virtual circuit at the time it is established.
-For example, X.25 was an early (and now largely obsolete) virtual-circuit-based networking technology.
-X.25 networks employ the following three-part strategy:
+For example, X.25 (an early and now largely obsolete virtual-circuit-based networking technology) employed the following three-part strategy:

 1. Buffers are allocated to each virtual circuit when the circuit is